Battle for the Beach

 - If my legs move too much, am I disqualified or does that rep not count and i continue?
 Rep does not count.

-- Is - Kipping allowed?
+- Is – Kipping allowed?
 Kipping pull-ups do NOT count, dead hang only.
-(Cross fit members please take note)
+If you use kipping in your pull-ups that entire set will not be counted.
+If you or a team mate argues with a judge in any exercise, you are eliminated from the event..
+(Cross fit members please take note.)

 Any additional information you can give about the challenge that you feel would be beneficial?
 As I continue to train I want to be well aware so I prepare with the proper technique and not surprised come the day of the challenge.
-Sir, if you do everything as instructed you will be one of few.
-I am impressed with your level of questioning.
+Start training several months prior to the event so you can carry your weight for your team.
+Learn the proper techniques of each special operations level exercise now and keep practicing them diligently.
+Incorporate these exercises into your daily workouts.

 “Man in the Arena”